daattali/beautiful-jekyll/README.md

 # Features

+Check out the [CHANGELOG](./CHANGELOG.md) to see the latest additions.

 - **SIMPLE**: The primary goal of Beautiful Jekyll is to allow literally *anyone* to create a website in a few minutes.
 - **Modern**: Uses the latest best practices and technologies to achieve nearly perfect scores on Google Chrome's Audit.
 - **Mobile-first**: Designed to look great on both large-screen and small-screen (mobile) devices.